A Meeting of Two Oceans: Dialogue on Sufism and Buddhism

 Tibetans and also the Chinese are fond of building huge statues, Buddha statues or some other important figures.
 Last year, one Tibetan group constructed a huge statue and invited me to consecrate it.
 I went and participated and gave a lecture on Buddhism.
 I am a Buddhist so I respect that huge statue, but at the same time, the solid statue may remain for a thousand years, but in those thousand years, the statue will never speak [laughter and applause]!
 So human beings who practice silence, it’s useless for them to participate, unless they have some ability to perform miracles.
 Anyway, genuine, serious practitioners who practice for many years should come together and exchange their different experiences.
 This, I think, is very important to show they have the same potential and same sort of effect.

-Dr Elahé Mir Djalali Omidyar: Your Holiness, they do that in private, they don’t open up to the public, for the same reasons as you mentioned, that there are so many levels of understanding and interpretation of what is being said, that, because of the fear of being misunderstood by most, those serious practitioners remain silent and share within each other.
-Rumi and Saddudin ul-Nabi and many others – so many of the real practitioners don’t open up to the public.
-They give teachings to the public by speaking contradictory language, just as you mentioned about Buddha, Buddha’s teaching being contradictory.
-They do the same because they say the public, everybody will understand what they can, and what they want to hear they are able to hear from the teaching.
-So because of the fear of not bringing up very difficult to understand concepts, they only speak within each other, because they have reached to a point where they understand better.
+Dr Elahé Omidyar Mir Djalali: Your Holiness, they do that in private, they don’t open up to the public, for the same reasons as you mentioned, that there are so many levels of understanding and interpretation of what is being said, that, because of the fear of being misunderstood by most, those serious practitioners remain silent and only exchange though and ideas among each other.
+Rumi and Shams Tabrizi are good examples, along with many others – so many of the real practitioners don’t open up to the public.
+They give teachings to the public by speaking a contradictory language, just as you mentioned about Buddha and some of his teaching being contradictory.
+Sufi Masters do the same because they argue that in any large audience, everybody will understand what they can, and what they want and/or are able to hear from the teaching.
+So, in order to avoid confusion over complex and hard to understand concepts, they only speak among each other... because they have reached to a point where less misunderstandings can occur.

 His Holiness the Dalai Lama: Even then, it doesn’t need to be in public, but just a selection of ten or twenty practitioners who can exchange their deeper, real experiences.
 It will be immensely helpful in understanding the value of different traditions, which is very, very important.
 Now the time has come when we must make an effort in promoting religious harmony in order to develop genuine harmony.
 We must make every effort to develop mutual respect and understanding – not from scholarly words or beautiful presentations, but from real spiritual experience.